Community Call Line:

 Do you have therapy resources for my traumatized child?

 Yes.
 CornerHouse offers therapy for children up to age 17.
-One of our advocates will be able to add you to their waitlist.
+All of CornerHouse’s therapists specialize in helping children and adolescents who have experienced trauma.
+We have support groups and individual therapy, and Spanish-speaking therapists.
+To inquire about CornerHouse therapy services, contact the Community Call Line for assistance.
 For other therapy options, search "child trauma therapists near me" to find agencies that specialize in trauma response in children.
-One of our advocates can also provide you with other recommendations.
+We recommend models such as DBT, TF-CBT, and trauma-informed play therapy.
+One of our advocates can also provide you with other recommendations through our Community Call Line.